2devs-team/reactter/README.md

 In factory mode, when the dependency tree no longer needs it, the instance is deleted and the builder function is kept in the register.

-Reactter identifies the factory mode as [`InstanceManageMode.factory`](https://pub.dev/documentation/reactter/6.0.0/InstanceManageMode/InstanceManageMode.factory.html) and to active it, set it in the `mode` argument of `Reactter.register` and `Reactter.create`, or  use `Reactter.lazyStateFactory`,  `Reactter.factory`.
+Reactter identifies the factory mode as [`InstanceManageMode.factory`](https://pub.dev/documentation/reactter/6.0.0/InstanceManageMode/InstanceManageMode.factory.html) and to active it, set it in the `mode` argument of `Reactter.register` and `Reactter.create`, or  use `Reactter.lazyFactory`,  `Reactter.factory`.

 > **NOTE:**
 > **Factory** uses more RAM than [Builder](#builder) but not more than [Singleton](#singleton), and consumes more CPU than [Singleton](#singleton) but not more than [Builder](#builder).